-Now, amidst pandemic-era travel restrictions with so many hotels hurting and occupancy and room rates at historic lows, and the direct impact of loss of funding in the amount of approximate \$750,000 for recover and growth, we plainly see the need to jump start investment for marketing and sales efforts to help the Rockford region return to pre-pandemic levels and grow beyond that.
+Now, amidst pandemic-era travel restrictions, so many hotels are hurting with occupancy and room rates at historic lows.
+The direct impact of loss of funding (approximately \$750,000) for recovery and growth, amplifies the need to jump start investment in marketing and sales to ensure the Rockford region returns to pre-pandemic levels and grows.

-Our region's tourism sector has a great foundation to rebuild from, and RACVB will be there every step of the way doing its part to ensure our tourism sector recovers and thrives.
+Our region's tourism sector has a great foundation on which to rebuild and grow.
+RACVB will be there every step of the way doing its part to ensure our tourism sector recovers and thrives.